 MAGNETIC FIELD FUEL LEVEL SENDER

-Fuel Sender Technology People Can Trust.
+Fuel Sender Technology You Can Trust.

 Magnetic Field vs. Capacitive